 You are looking for eroded banks and gravelly areas at the river's edge and on the bottom.
 Do not dig into the bank, that is private property!.
 Most fossils are found on the bottom and at the edge of the water because they have washed and rolled down out of the bank.
 Take your paddle, shovel, or a metal rod and probe the bottom occasionally.
 You're listening/feeling for a "crunch" under the sand layer.
 That will be the sound of a gravel layer.
 Darker colored (not tan sand) areas on the bottom are usually gravel spots.
 On bends where there is a high bank or under overhanging trees (be careful, gators like under the trees) are also good spots to look.
 Rocky areas are another indication of a possible fossil spot.

 How: To find the fossils, you have to get in the water and get those feet wet!
 You better plan on getting wet all over.
 Fossils aren't just sitting on the edge of the water.
 You need a shovel or trowel and a sifter.
 View this list of suggested fossil tools.
-For beginners, macaroni or spaghetti strainers are good, for the more serious, "screens" are recommended.
+For beginners, macaroni or spaghetti strainers are good, for the more serious hunters, "screens" are recommended.
 The screens are wooden frames with hardware cloth attached.
-You can buy them for different suppliers, check the campground next door to the Outpost or build your own.
+You can buy them from different online suppliers or we sell and rent sifters at the Outpost (see our store link at left) or build your own.
 Most are about 18-24" square made with 1x2's and 1/8" to 1/4" hardware cloth.
 Bring a shovel or trowel to scoop up the gravel.
 Long handled shovels will get you in deeper spots.
-Canoe Outpost-Peace River has sifters for you to borrow on a first come, first serve basis.
-Outpost sifters can run out fast, if canoeing later than 10 a.m., better bring you own.
-Sorry, we don't have shovels, they never come back.
+Canoe Outpost-Peace River has sifters for you to borrow on a first come, first serve basis, to rent, or to buy.
+Borrowed Outpost sifters can run out fast, if canoeing later than 10 a.m., better bring you own or plan to rent or buy.
+Sorry, we don't have shovels to borrow, they never come back.
+But we do have shovels for rent!
+Ask at the front desk.
 Scoop up some gravel, you can even just use your hands, and dump it into the sifter.
 Shake the sifter in the water to wash the mud and sand away and start poking thru what's left in the sifter.
 The method is similar to panning for gold but you're panning for "black" gold.
 Go to Tampa Bay Fossil Club to see helpful equipment.

 Another favorite method is to snorkel and/or dive and "fan" for fossils.
 A lot of fossils are below the sand closer to the limestone bottom.
 You use your hand or something similar (folded old car tag works good) to fan the sand away.